EU malcontents voice anger at climate summit

 "The animals are disappearing, the rivers are dying and our plants don't flower like they did before," Txai Surui, a 24-year old indigenous youth leader from the Amazon rain forest, also said.

-But some heads from poorer countries, such as Malawi's president president Lazarus McCarthy Chakwera, said wealthy states were doing too little to help.
+Some heads of poorer countries, such as Malawi's president president Lazarus McCarthy Chakwera, said wealthy states were doing too little to help.

 "The money pledge to least developed nations by developed nations ... is not a donation, but a cleaning fee," he said.

-"Can there be peace and prosperity if one-third of the world lives in prosperity and two-thirds lives under seas and face calamitous threats to our wellbeing?", Barbados' prime minister Mia Mottley added.
+"Can there be peace and prosperity if one-third of the world lives in prosperity and two-thirds lives under seas and faces calamitous threats to our wellbeing?", Barbados' prime minister Mia Mottley added.

-The Chinese and Russian leaders did not go to Scotland.
+Meanwhile, the Chinese and Russian leaders did not go to Scotland.

-But Brazil and China did make new CO2 pledges, while Russia unveiled a plan to become carbon neutral by 2060.
+But Brazil and India did make new CO2 pledges, while Russia unveiled a plan to become carbon neutral by 2060.

-"Russia as a country is making enormous efforts and will continue to do so systematically to reduce the anthropogenic burden on the climate, but this is a process that requires adequate measures on the part of all states," Russian president Vladmir Putin said by video-link.
+"Russia as a country is making enormous efforts and will continue to do so systematically to reduce the anthropogenic burden on the climate," Russian president Vladmir Putin said by video-link.